PreciselyData/PreciselyAPIsSDK-IOS/docs/PBRoutingServiceApi.md

 NSString* lengthUnit = @"ft"; // The unit of length eg. m(meter), km(kilometer), yd(yard), ft(foot), mi(mile) (optional) (default to ft)
 NSString* width = @"width_example"; // Specifies the maximum width of a vehicle.
 Any vehicles over this value will be restricted when determining the route. (optional)
 NSString* widthUnit = @"ft"; // The unit of width eg. m(meter), km(kilometer), yd(yard), ft(foot), mi(mile) (optional) (default to ft)
+NSString* returnIntermediatePoints = @"false"; // Specifies whether Intermediate points needs to be part of response. (optional) (default to false)

 PBRoutingServiceApi*apiInstance = [[PBRoutingServiceApi alloc] init];